python/devguide/compiler.rst

 Abstract
 --------

-Historically (through 2.4), compilation from source code to bytecode involved two steps:
+In CPython, the compilation from source code to bytecode involves several steps:

-1. Parse the source code into a parse tree (Parser/pgen.c)
-2. Emit bytecode based on the parse tree (Python/compile.c)

-Historically, this is not how a standard compiler works.
-The usual steps for compilation are:

-1. Parse source code into a parse tree (Parser/pgen.c)
+1. Parse source code into a parse tree (:file:`Parser/pgen.c`)
-2. Transform parse tree into an Abstract Syntax Tree (Python/ast.c)
+2. Transform parse tree into an Abstract Syntax Tree (:file:`Python/ast.c`)
-3. Transform AST into a Control Flow Graph (Python/compile.c)
+3. Transform AST into a Control Flow Graph (:file:`Python/compile.c`)
-4. Emit bytecode based on the Control Flow Graph (Python/compile.c)
+4. Emit bytecode based on the Control Flow Graph (:file:`Python/compile.c`)

-Starting with Python 2.5, the above steps are now used.
-This change was done to simplify compilation by breaking it into three steps.
-The purpose of this document is to outline how the latter three steps of the process work.
+The purpose of this document is to outline how these steps of the process work.

 This document does not touch on how parsing works beyond what is needed to explain what is needed for compilation.
 It is also not exhaustive